 Somatic Psychotherapy: How Body-Centered Therapy Can Heal Psychological Trauma

-Medically reviewed by April Justice
+Medically reviewed by April Justice, LICSW

-Updated March 25, 2024by Regain Editorial Team
+Updated November 25, 2024by Regain Editorial Team

-Content Warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
-Please see our Get Help Now page for more immediate resources.
+Please be advised, the below article might mention trauma-related topics that include suicide, substance use, or abuse which could be triggering to the reader.

 There is often a common misconception that psychotherapy only involves talk therapy sessions.
 However, there can be many effective approaches under the psychotherapy umbrella.
 One of these modalities may be somatic psychotherapy, a holistic, body-centered therapy approach primarily used to help clients overcome post-traumatic stress disorder (PTSD).
-Somatic psychotherapy can include interventions like meditation, deep breathing, yoga, tai chi, dance, acupressure, reiki, and more to release emotional pain that may be stored inside the body.
+Somatic therapy can include interventions like meditation, deep breathing, yoga, tai chi, dance, acupressure, reiki, and more to release emotional pain that may be stored inside the body.
 To learn more about somatic psychotherapy or try it for yourself, it can be helpful to connect with a licensed therapist in person or online.

 Getty/10'000 Hours